abhishek-01k/XMTP-Social-Quest-Arena/PROJECT_STATUS.md

 1. ✅ All backend services are running without errors
 2. ✅ Frontend successfully connects to backend APIs
-3. ⏳ Quest creation triggers work from group chat messages
+3. ✅ Quest creation triggers work from group chat messages
-4. ⏳ Users can join, participate in, and complete quests
+4. ✅ Users can join, participate in, and complete quests
-5. ⏳ Real-time updates work across all connected clients
+5. ✅ Real-time updates work across all connected clients
 6. ⏳ XP/level system updates correctly after quest completion
 7. ⏳ Mini-apps launch and function for quest interactions
 8. ⏳ Error handling works gracefully for all edge cases

-**Current Progress: 85% Complete** 🚀

-The core architecture and functionality are fully implemented.
-The remaining 15% involves testing, debugging, and ensuring all components work together seamlessly in the end-to-end user experience.